udacity/pdsnd_github/README.md

 2020-05-15

 ### Project Title
-Bikeshare Project: A dive into the world of data
+Bikeshare Project: A big dive into the world of data

 ### Description
 Author: Elias Nordlinder